-Meet Your Instructor: Kate Devine
+Meet Your Instructor: Mark McDevitt

 Project Write Now offers no refunds or credits once registered, except in the unfortunate case a class or event is cancelled.
 We reserve the right to change instructors if necessary.
 We reserve the right to cancel, postpone, or reschedule any class, workshop, or event because of low enrollment or other unforeseen circumstances.
 Contact us at email@example.com or call 908.675.0467 for more information.
 Please note that when you register for a class you are reserving one of a limited number of spots available.
 Your registration also counts toward our consideration of class minimums.